A Different Formula for E Change

 Formula E

 On Saturday 13 May, my family and I were in Monaco (Montecarlo) to see the 2nd e-Prix there.
 That is the Formula E (FE) Monaco ePrix, the grand prix of “electric Formula One (F1) cars”.
-Since we have a few followers who like me are into motorsport – and the planet – here is what we learned.
+Since we have a few followers who like me are into both motorsport and sustainability, here is what we learned.

 In 2011, Alejandro Agag, Chairman of Addax Capital, Jean Todt, FIA President, and Antonio Tajani, European Parliament President, had the vision in Paris to create an electric car championship.
 In 2014, season 1 kicked off in China (Beijing).

-The FE race cars look like F1s, but they utilise and develop top clean technologies.
+The Formula E race cars look like F1s, but they utilise and develop top clean technologies.
 The sport is up and coming, leveraging new, more engaging ways to incorporate (literally) fans into exciting, unpredictable races.
 Via the FanBoost* fans can give a real boost to the drivers they support.

 Cars are built by Spark Racing Technology (SRT) with a consortium of technical partners: Dallara for monocoque and chassis; McLaren for electronic systems (powertrain and electronics); Williams Advanced Engineering for batteries; and Renault for system integration.